nthnn/risbee/README.md

 ![Build CI](https://github.com/nthnn/risbee/actions/workflows/build_ci.yml/badge.svg)
 [![License](https://img.shields.io/badge/license-MIT-blue)](https://opensource.org/license/mit)

 Risbee is a small, self-contained virtual machine that draws inspiration from the RISC-V instruction set.
 Built in Go, it offers a simple and approachable way to experiment with low-level concepts like registers, memory management, and instruction decoding.
-With just 64 KiB of byte-addressable memory and 32 general-purpose registers, Risbee keeps its footprint minimal while still supporting a rich subset of operations—everything from basic loads and stores to arithmetic, branching, and even custom syscalls.
+With just few kilobytes of byte-addressable memory and 32 general-purpose registers, Risbee keeps its footprint minimal while still supporting a rich subset of operations—everything from basic loads and stores to arithmetic, branching, and even custom syscalls.

 You don’t need to be a seasoned compiler engineer or hardware expert to get started.
 Risbee’s design emphasizes clarity: the VM initializes with a clear default state, lets you load a binary or raw byte slice into memory at a fixed offset, and then runs a straightforward fetch-decode-execute loop.
 If you want to print text, handle I/O, or integrate with your Go application in other ways, you simply register a Go function as a syscall handler, and Risbee will invoke it whenever your code calls an environment call instruction.